-The global monitoring plan for persistent organic pollutants (POPs) is an important component of the effectiveness evaluation of the Stockholm Convention, providing a harmonized organizational framework for the collection of comparable monitoring data on the presence of POPs from all regions, in order to identify changes in levels over time, as well as provide information on their regional and global environmental transport.
+The global monitoring plan for persistent organic pollutants (POPs) is an important component of the effectiveness evaluation of the Stockholm Convention and provides a harmonized organizational framework for the collection of comparable monitoring data on the presence of POPs from all regions, in order to identify changes in their concentrations over time, as well as on regional and global environmental transport.

 Data and information collection, including capacity-enhancement activities and the development of regional monitoring reports, is under the responsibility of regional organization groups in each of the five UN Regions.
 A global coordination group is overseeing the implementation of the global monitoring plan across the regions and the development of the global monitoring report.